rkgttr/generator-rkgttr/README.md

 * A convenient folder structure.
 * An optional set of [pug](http://pug-lang.com/) templates based on HTML5 Boilerplate to generate your pages.
 * Several [SCSS](http://sass-lang.com/) files that compile in a single autoprefixed minified CSS files.
-* [jQuery](https://jquery.org/) and a few JavaScript helpers that compile in a single minified JavaScript file (optional).
+* [jQuery](https://jquery.org/)(optional) and a few JavaScript helpers that compile in a single minified JavaScript file.
 * An image minifier.
 * A simple webserver that reloads automatically when you make changes.
 * A [Gulp](http://gulpjs.com/) observer that automatically compile your changes on SCSS/Pug/JavaScript files.